jep-project/jep/protocol.md

       data: String             // replacement data
     }

-In case a partial content synchronization message (i.e. a message with a start byte index greater than 0) is sent before an initial full synchronization message, the backend will respond with a synchronization loss indication.
+In case a partial content synchronization message is sent with a start byte index greater than the current known length of the file, the backend will respond with a synchronization loss indication.
 In this case, the frontend needs to send a full synchronization message to recover from this state.

     message OutOfSync {
       file: String             // absolute file name